zhoupgit/grafana/docs/sources/setup-grafana/start-restart-grafana.md

 sudo systemctl restart grafana-server
 ```

-{{% admonition type="note" %}}
-SUSE or openSUSE users might need to start the server with the systemd method, then use the init.d method to configure Grafana to start at boot.
+> **Note:** SUSE or openSUSE users might need to start the server with the systemd method, then use the init.d method to configure Grafana to start at boot.
-{{% /admonition %}}

 ### Start the Grafana server using init.d